 You can easily reach Bayfield by a 6-hour drive from Milwaukee.
 After reaching there, Apostle Islands are accessible via a car ferry.

 While there are 22 Apostle Islands, only 21 islands make the Apostle Islands National Lakeshore.
-They are natural wonders because you get to explore incredible landscapes and an amazing rock cliff coastline.
+They are natural wonders because you can explore incredible landscapes and a fantastic rock cliff coastline.
 Moreover, Apostle Islands are known to be the best place in America for kayaking.
 So much so that it attracts a few of the best kayakers in America.

 Not only the waters but the mainland of the county is worth exploring.
 You can enjoy the most amusing hiking trails and witness unique sea caves from close.
-Travelers looking to have a relaxing vacation can enjoy some wonderful swimming beaches in the Apostle Islands National Lakeshore.
+Travelers looking for a relaxing vacation can enjoy some wonderful swimming beaches in the Apostle Islands National Lakeshore.

 Apart from kayaking, hiking, and exploring the beaches, there are several other things to do in Apostle Islands.
 Do not miss out on camping on the islands, enjoying the Apostle Islands cruise, renting a lodging cabin, going sailing, and more.